 Additionally, the side panels are raised to accommodate the height of your shoulders when sleeping on your side.

-Some users felt that this pillow didn’t offer enough of a curve for proper neck positioning while others (mostly-side sleepers) simply found it uncomfortable.
+Some users felt that this pillow didn’t offer enough of a curve for proper head and neck positioning while others (mostly-side sleepers) simply found it uncomfortable.